 Second, book through your hotel or tour company.
 It is not advised to pick one off the street since those are more likely to be illegal tour guides without proper insurance or licenses.
 Majority of certified guides are hired as freelancers from a company or work for a tour company Research the tour company to see how their reputation is as well.

 Our Personal Experience and Opinion on Hiring a Guide in Costa Rica

 We’ve had great experiences with booking guided tours in Costa Rica.
-There have been only a couple instances where we were a bit disappointed and these were with bird watching tours since this is a very particular activity that not every guide is good at.
+There have been only a couple instances where we were disappointed.
+These were the bird watching tours since it requires a particular skill that not every guide has.
 If you’re an avid bird watcher, I do recommend looking for specific birding guides.
 Our best bird watching experiences have been in Monteverde.

 Even though Yeison is a Costa Rican and I am very knowledgeable on Costa Rica, we still like hiring local guides.
 One of our favorite activities we’ve done with a local guide is the Guayabo National Monument in Turrialba.
 Our guide shared so much information about this important historical site that we never would have known since there aren’t any informational signs or brochures.

-We have done self guided hanging bridges and guided hanging bridges and both were great.
-We did see more wildlife with the guide but when we did it ourselves, we had more time to enjoy the views and scenery since we weren’t on a schedule.
+As for our personal recommendation, we’ve done both guided and self guided walks.
+We did see more wildlife with the guide but when we went on our own, we had more time to enjoy the views and scenery since we weren’t on a schedule or with other people.